 The Kamuthi Solar Power Project solar photovoltaic plant is located in India.
 Specifically, it is located in Kamuthi, 90 km from Madurai, in the state of Tamil Nadu.

-The photovoltaic panels used by this solar plant occupy an area of 514 hectares.
+The photovoltaic panels used by this solar plant cover an area of 514 hectares.

 Solar Star Solar Farm I and II.
 597 MW.
-United States
+U.S

-This plant has 1.7 million photovoltaic panels occupying an area of close to 13 square kilometers.
+This plant has 1.7 million photovoltaic panels occupying an area of nearly 13 square kilometers.

 The company that owns the solar plant is Sempra Generation.